When you first start your business, you’re wearing every hat—you’re overseeing every single aspect of the company:

 What will a Marketing Coordinator do for your small business growth program?

-I invite you to learn more and Request the Marketing Coordinator job description template here.
-There is no opt-in, just great information to consider.
+I invite you to learn more and Request the Marketing Coordinator job description template here—great information to consider.

 You can also check out our Certified Marketing Manager Program to see how we take you from renting your marketing to creating marketing as an asset for your business.